HyperTag/documentation/src/content/cloud-destinations/google-bigquery.md

 If this list looks good, you are ready to jump over to the MetaRouter UI and create the destination!

-Ensure that you give the Service Account the `BigQuery Editor` role in order for us to have proper permissions to load data into your cloud.
+Ensure that you give the Service Account the **BigQuery Editor** role in order for us to have proper permissions to load data into your cloud.

 ### Activating your BigQuery integration on MetaRouter

-In the [MetaRouter app](https://app.metarouter.io/), head to the pipeline you will be added BigQuery to, and under `Destinations` click `New Destination`.
-From there, click on `Google BigQuery` and create a name for your destination (e.g. "Production BigQuery").
+In the [MetaRouter app](https://app.metarouter.io/), head to the pipeline you will be adding BigQuery to, and under **Destinations** click **New Destination**.
+From there, click on **Google BigQuery** and create a name for your destination (e.g. "Production BigQuery").

 Now it is time to input the information from GCP and BigQuery into the _Destination Details_.
-Under `Project ID`, enter the GCP project you have the desired BigQuery dataset tied to.
-Then, under `Data Location` enter the location you selected when setup up your dataset (step 1).
-The location will most often be 'Default', but if you selected another region, enter it here.
-Please use the region key (e.g. `US` or `europe-west3`).
-Lastly, under `BigQuery Dataset`, enter the name of your existing or newly created dataset (step 1).
+Under **Project ID**, enter the GCP project you have the desired BigQuery dataset tied to.
+Then, under **Data Location** enter the location you selected when setup up your dataset (step 1).
+The location will most often be "Default", but if you selected another region, enter it here.
+Please use the region key (e.g. "US" or "europe-west3").
+Lastly, under **BigQuery Dataset**, enter the name of your existing or newly created dataset (step 1).

 **Note:** Make sure you only enter the dataset name, not the full dataset id

-With those details in, you can go on to _Create Connection_.
-This is where you are granting MetaRouter teh ability to interface with your GCP account using that service account JSON.
-Under `Friendly Name`, enter in your connection name (e.g. Production GCP Connection).
-Then, copy the contents of that service account JSON file into the field for `Google Cloud Auth JSON`.
-Once that is completed, hit `Save` at the bottom of the form.
+With those details in, you can go on to **Create Connection**.
+This is where you are granting MetaRouter the ability to interface with your GCP account using that service account JSON.
+Under **Friendly Name**, enter in your connection name (e.g. Production GCP Connection).
+Then, copy the contents of that service account JSON file into the field for **Google Cloud Auth JSON**.
+Once that is completed, hit **Save** at the bottom of the form.

 That's it!
 You'll now be receiving a live stream of data from your application into your BigQuery dataset.